JxckeMC/cmc/README.md

 # cmc
-These are the official assets of ChampionsMC, for easy sharing.
+These are the official *assets of ChampionsMC, for easy sharing.
+*Assets that are public

 ChampionsMC socials:
 https://championsmc.carrd.co/

-*Main comunication: Discord
+Main comunication: Discord
 discord.gg/championsmc

 Note: Rule #18